 In addition, the IT Security Manager is the point of contact for HR when conducting crisis exercises at the UT if they contain an IT component.

 The Computer Emergency Response Team of the University consists of IT professionals from LISA.
 They investigate all reports in the field of computer security and privacy and engage the necessary (technical) specialists to solve the incident.
 When a report has a privacy aspect, CERT-UT works directly with the FG team.
 Incidents relating to employees' workplaces or devices are relayed to the LISA ICT service desk.
-For reports about workplaces or devices of students, CERT-UT contacts the SNT helpdesk.

 CERT-UT also maintains contacts with teams from other educational institutions and with SURFcert, SURF's overarching, coordinating team.